-It is important to remember that British Rowing members clubs are still required to follow the normal British Rowing safeguarding policies and RowSafe guidance.
-Likewise, through their membership of British Rowing and/or Affiliated Clubs, members have agreed to follow British Rowing's Code of Conduct which includes following the club's safeguarding, health and safety rules.
+It is important to remember that British Rowing members, clubs and competitions are still required to follow the normal British Rowing safeguarding policies and RowSafe guidance.
+Likewise, through their membership of British Rowing and/or Affiliated Clubs and Affiliated Competitions, members have agreed to follow British Rowing's Code of Conduct which includes following the club's safeguarding, health and safety rules.
 Whilst we hope they will not be required, the usual disciplinary and grievance policies remain in force for clubs and members.